 You should purchase David Finkelstein and Alasdair McCreely eds, The Book History Reader.
 2nd ed.
 (London: Routledge, 2006).
 The course will also employ readings that are available to RUG students in library databases.

-There will be a written assignment in weeks 2-7 and a 2,500 word essay in the assessment weeks.
-Together these will be worth 50% of the total assessment for the full course.
+There will be a written assignment during the taught weeks and a 2,500 word essay in the assessment weeks.
+Together these will be worth 50% of the total assessment for the whole course.